-With these two broad trends in mind, here are four ways your brand can put podcast monitoring to work right away – without even purchasing a sponsored host live-read spot.
+With these two broad trends in mind, here are four ways your brand can put media monitoring to work right away – without even purchasing a sponsored host live-read spot.

 1 – Extract hidden mentions of your brand, from podcasts

 In today’s world of hot #stonks and crowd pumps, prudent investors can feel left by the wayside.